Is the Maldives really overrated? The myth of one-size-fits-all (Saturday Selection)

 Sunset from the Space Needle’s old restaurant

 My point is not that everyone has to go up the SkyTree while in Tokyo or even that some popular tourist attractions are not worth it for some people.
-It’s just that many places in the world are justifiably popular and it would be a shame to never experience them simply because everyone else tries to as well.
+It’s just that many places in the world are justifiably popular and it would be a shame to never experience any of them simply because everyone else wants to as well.

 I think that this is the main point that Mark was trying to make in his article and something that I’ve had to learn the hard way over the years.